mineLdiver/MagnumMerge/HOW.md

 Change is incredibly ambiguous when it comes to generating a mixin.
 Some cases are easy, like a changed LDC instruction, which would just result in a `@ModifyConstant`, or a changed method/field access, which would result in a `@Redirect`.

-But, due to stack grouping and the way histogram diff works, changes are grouped in a very large range, while "redirector" mixins are usually targeting very specific instructions, which means we have to run a more thorough diff through each changed group to identify which mixins can be generated to replicate the changes.
+But, due to stack grouping ~~and the way histogram diff works~~, changes are grouped in a very large range, while "redirector" mixins are usually targeting very specific instructions, which means we have to run a more thorough diff through each changed group to identify which mixins can be generated to replicate the changes.

 ### 2.3.
 Deletions